The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 Destruction of these platelets is considered normal for blood clotting, but if the individual has a low platelet count, ITP may have an undesired result.

 Inflammatory bowel disease: This condition is an acute inflammation of the digestive tract.
-The increase in the level of average platelet volume can occur when a person is diagnosed with this disease.
+An increase in average platelet volume can occur when diagnosed with this disease.

 Bernard-Soulier syndrome: The patient diagnosed with this syndrome has a hereditary platelet disorder in which giant platelets and qualitative platelets cause hemorrhage.